adamlg/chatterbox-deploy/README.md

 ## Build and deploy a personal website

 A personal website is great for your brand.
-It does not need to be overly fancy, but should showcase some of your front end abilities as a software engineer.
-You can use a service like [Namecheap](http://www.namecheap.com) to register a cheap personal domain.
+It does not need to be overly fancy, but should showcase some of your front end abilities as a software engineer. **OPTIONAL**: You can use a service like [Namecheap](http://www.namecheap.com) to register a cheap personal domain.
 Your website should include the following:

   * [ ] Your contact information
   * [ ] A link to your Github page